floragunncom/search-guard-docs/sgadmin.md

   - cn=admin,ou=Test,ou=ou,dc=company,dc=com
 ```

-If you use the [example PKI scripts](https://github.com/floragunncom/search-guard-ssl/tree/master/example-pki-scripts) to generate the certificates, it's the _kirk_ or _spock_ client certificate:
+If you use the [example PKI scripts](https://github.com/floragunncom/search-guard-ssl/tree/master/example-pki-scripts) to generate the certificates, you can use the _kirk_ or _spock_ client certificate:

 ```
 searchguard.authcz.admin_dn: